kjvalencik/learn-node/README.md

 	});

 When a new connection is received, the server will start sending time on the `time` channel.
-In addition, it will listen for start / stop same channel.
-When a stop event is received, updates stop being send.
-When a start command is received, updates begin being sent again.
-Finally, the code listens for the `disconnect` event and will stop time events to prevent a leak.
+In addition, it will listen for `start` and  `stop` on the same channel.
+When a `stop` command is received, updates stop being sent.
+When a `start` command is received, updates begin being sent again.
+Finally, the code listens for the `disconnect` event and will stop time events to prevent a leak when clients disconnect.

 Next, we will create some client side code to connect to socket.io and begin updating the clock.
 Create public/javascripts/script.js: